altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 * HPS NAND Board: boot from eMMC flash
 * HPS Test Board: boot from SD card

-The instructions on this page are based on the **HPS Baseline System Example Design User Guide: Agilex 5 FPGA E-Series 065B Premium Development Kit (ES)** page.
+The instructions on this page are based on the [GSRD](https://altera-fpga.github.io/rel-24.3/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/).

 ### Prerequisites

 The following are required to be able to fully exercise the guides from this page:

-* [Altera&reg; Agilex&trade; 5 FPGA E-Series 065B Premium Development Kit(ES)](https://www.altera.com/products/devkit/po-3002/agilex-5-fpga-and-soc-e-series-premium-development-kit-es), ordering code DK-A5E065BB32AES1.
+* Altera&reg; Agilex&trade; 5 FPGA E-Series 065B Premium Development Kit, ordering code DK-A5E065BB32AES1.
+Refer to [board documentation](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/agilex/a5e065b-premium.html) for more information about the development kit.
   * HPS Enablement  Expansion Board.
 Included with the development kit
   * HPS NAND Board.
 Enables eMMC storage for HPS.
 Orderable separately
   * HPS Test Board.
 Supports SD card boot, and external Arm tracing.
 Orderable separately